-22.1.
-Introduction
+1. Introduction

-- 22.1.1.
-This Environmental Statement (ES) has been prepared to accompany applications made by SEGRO Properties Ltd and SEGRO (EMG) Ltd, (referred to in the ES as 'SEGRO' or the 'Applicant'), relating to a second phase of East Midlands Gateway Logistics Park (EMG1). - 22.1.2.
+- 1.1.
+This Non-Technical Summary (NTS) provides a summary of the Environmental Statement (ES) prepared to accompany applications made by SEGRO Properties Ltd and SEGRO (EMG) Ltd, (referred to in the ES as 'SEGRO' or the 'Applicant'), relating to a second phase of East Midlands Gateway Logistics Park (EMG1). - 1.2.
 EMG1 is a nationally significant infrastructure development comprising a rail freight terminal and warehousing.
-It was authorised by The East Midlands Gateway Rail Freight Interchange and Highway Order 2016 (SI 2016/17) (the EMG1 DCO) and is substantially complete. - 22.1.3.
+It was authorised by The East Midlands Gateway Rail Freight Interchange and Highway Order 2016 (SI 2016/17) (the EMG1 DCO) and is substantially complete. - 1.3.
 This second phase is referred to as 'East Midlands Gateway 2' or 'EMG2' or the 'EMG2 Project'.
 In brief it comprises three main components: